How to Get Involved

 You Can Participate in the Legislative Process by …

 - Contacting your representative or senator at the state capitol during session; or at their home offices during the interim.
-Their contact information is available on the State of Alaska Legislative website and can be accessed by clicking here.
+Their contact information is available on the State of Alaska Legislative website and can also be accessed by clicking here.

 - Write letters to the editors of your local paper.